MatthiasKCM/YTDownloader/README.md

 ## Usage
 ```
-type in terminal python(3) main.py, and start the sevrer.
+type in terminal python(3) main.py, and start the flask development server.
 ```

 ## Legal Notice